LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 Now it's time to implement your latest innovation, an app via which users can pre-order donuts remotely from the convenience of... the command-line terminal on their computer.

-In a file called donuts.c, write a program which introduces the flavor of the day, and then takes the user's order.
+In a file called `donuts.c`, write a program which introduces the flavor of the day, and then takes the user's order.
 Taking their order involves asking two questions: "How many donuts?" and "How much do you want to pay?"

 Finally, inform the user of the total cost of their order.
 Don't forget to include sales-tax, which is, let's say, 5%.